 While some people purchase unwashed produce as a sign of their freshness, these items also carry Toxoplasma bacteria.

-Make sure to thoroughly wash fruits and vegetables bought from the supermarket before eating it.
+Make sure to thoroughly wash fruits and vegetables bought from the supermarket before eating them.

 It's general wisdom not to drink alcohol while pregnant.